Our commitment to you

 Complaints Handling System - how to make a complaint

-1. Hearing Australia National Support Office (NSO) can help at any stage with enquiries or provide advice and assistance.
+1. Hearing Australia Enabling Services Office (ESO) can help at any stage with enquiries or provide advice and assistance.
 You can complain in the following ways:

 a) Talk to your audiologist or staff at your Hearing Australia Centre.
 Explain what your concern or complaint is.
 If this cannot be resolved on the spot, ask to speak with the appropriate manager.
 Explain your concern to them, and why it hasn’t been resolved.